MaximilianHess/reproduce-everybody-is-a-winner/README.md

 ### What is Not Included in the Repository

-Due to storage constraints, we did not include the `results` and `weights` (which was empty either way) folders.
+Due to storage constraints, we did not include the `results` and `weights` folders.
 This means that the files created by Elliot containing the model predictions are not included.
 However, we have included the individual performance files from each run in the `performance` folder.